Spin(7) metrics from K\"ahler Geometry: Further reduction I

-The last step of our construction is to impose the K\"ahler constraint on $(\om,\Om)$ and to express it only in terms of $u$, $\al$, $\tilde{\om}_1$, $\om_2$ and $\om_3$.
-In other words, we formulate the K\"ahler condition on $P^6$ purely in terms of the data on $M^4$.
-Since the computations are similar to \cite{Apostolov2003}, albeit more involved, we omit the details.
-The fact that this construction is reversible follows by noting that given the initial data on $M^4$ we can define $N^8$ as the product of $\R^+_H$ and the bundle determined by the cohomology classes $[d\al], [d\xi]$ and $[d\eta]$.
+The fact that this construction is reversible follows by noting that given initial data on $M^4$ satisfying the above constraint we can define $N^8$ as the product of the $\mathbb{T}^3$ bundle determined by the \textit{integral} cohomology classes $[d\al], [d\xi]$ and $[d\eta]$, ignoring factors of $2\pi$ as usual, and a suitable interval $I^+_H$ with $H\in I^+_H \subset \R^+$.
+The result of this construction can be summed up in the following theorem.

-Denoting by $d_M$ and $d_P$ the exterior differential on $M$ and $P$ respectively, and defining $d_M^c:=J_1\circ d_M$, the result of this construction is summed as follows. \begin{Th} Let $(M^4,J_1)$ be a complex four-manifold endowed with a $1$-parameter family of K\"ahler forms $\tilde\om_{1}(H)$, a $1$-parameter family of positive functions $u(H)$ and a closed holomorphic $(2,0)$-form given by $\om_2 + i \om_3 $ satisfying the two conditions:
+\begin{Th} Let $(M^4,J_1)$ be a complex two-fold endowed with a $1$-parameter family of K\"ahler forms $\tilde\om_{1}(H)$, a $1$-parameter family of positive functions $u(H)$ and a holomorphic $(2,0)$-form given by $\om_2 + i \om_3 $ satisfying the two conditions: